 Mild symptoms of atrophic vaginitis such as vaginal dryness, muscle spasms, painful sex, irritation, and burning can be treated with over-the-counter options.
 However, to treat severe and moderate symptoms of this condition, prescription medication and treatment are required.

 Healthcare providers and medical professionals diagnose vaginal atrophy by checking the symptoms and conducting several tests to evaluate how the vaginal walls appear.
 It helps the experts to know whether the women are in their menopause or not.

 Doctors use a pelvic exam to investigate the pelvic organs and look for signs of atrophic vaginitis.
 The classic signs include loss of stretch in these areas, vaginal dryness, vulvar redness, urethral lesions, small cuts near the vaginal opening, narrowed vagina, whitish discoloration, etc. The external genitalia and cervix along the vagina can also be examined during the pelvic exam.

 Acid Balance Test

 Vaginal pH balance gets disrupted in women with vaginal atrophy.
 As a result, postmenopausal women are prone to develop urinary tract infections and other vaginal infections due to the overgrowth of harmful bacteria in this place.
 An acid balance test is conducted to check the pH level.
-It involves taking the samples of the vaginal fluids or inserting an indicator strip into the vagina to check the pH level.
+It involves taking samples of the vaginal fluids or inserting an indicator strip into the vagina to check the pH level.

-The urine test involves taking the urine sample in the laboratory to check whether the women have urinary symptoms or not.
+The urine test involves taking a urine sample in the laboratory to check whether the women have urinary symptoms or not.
 Doctors might also ask to provide a blood sample for laboratory testing.
 A precise analysis helps to determine the underlying causes behind vaginal atrophy.

 Causes of Vulvovaginal Atrophy